alexleventer/github-issue-due-dates-action/README.md

 # GitHub Issue Due Dates Action
+Add due dates to GitHub issues - issues are automatically tagged with `Overdue` and `Due in 1 week` labels.

 ## How it works:
 1. Add the following to the top of issues you'd like to assign due dates to: